INTRODUCTION

 Court cards: roles and stances

-Courts often signal that how someone is showing up is central—roles, stances, interpersonal dynamics, identity in motion.
+Courts often signal the central importance of how someone is showing up—roles, stances, interpersonal dynamics, identity in motion.

 Suit balance: where the energy is moving